joelparkerhenderson/ways-of-working/README.md

 Team bonding can use a not-about-work "swear jar"; if someone talks about work, they put a dollar in the jar.

-## Team sign language

-To agree, use thumb up.

-To disagree, use thumb down.

-To abstain, use thumb sideways.

-To say that you have a clarification, or want a clarification, use the letter "C" sign.

-To say "I can't hear you", point to your ear, and move your hand a bit, so the speaker notices.

-To say "Please speak louder", point to your mouth and move your hand a bit, so the speaker notices.

-To say "Time out", make the time out sign; conversation stops and the facilitator takes over.

-The team sign language can be especially helpful on video conference calls, and in large meetings.

-## Team calendar times

-Aim toward morning times instead of afternoon times.

-Aim toward morning times for open-mind meetings, and afternoon times for heads-down focus.

-Aim toward 25 minutes instead of 30, 50 minutes instead 60; this is the Harvard idea.

-## Team calendar notations

-Use a team calendar to share events, such as important meetings, organization deadlines, holidays, birthdays, etc.

-The abbreviation "OOO" means "Out Of Office".

-The abbreviation "PTO" means "Paid Time Off".
+### Team success ideas at Google

+Dependability: we get things done on time and meet expectations.

+Clarity: we have clear goals and well-defined roles.

+Meaning: our work has personal significance to each member.

+Impact: our work is purposeful and positively impacts the greater good.

+Psychological safety: everyone is safe to take risks, voice opinions, and ask questions.

-## Meetings
+## For meetings

-### To choose a meeting focus
+### To focus a meeting

+To focus a meeting and its goals, choose one purpose: informing, solutioning, innovating, or team building.

-Informing: status updates, content sharing, keynotes, lectures, etc.
+Examples of informing: status updates, content sharing, keynotes, lectures, etc.

-Solutioning: solving a problems, making decisions, strategizing, prioritizing, etc.
+Examples of solutioning: solving a problems, making decisions, strategizing, prioritizing, etc.

-Innovating: brainstorming, generating ideas, evaluating options, etc.
+Examples of innovating: brainstorming, generating ideas, evaluating options, etc.

-Team Building: all-hands, kick-offs, outings, offsites, gaining commitment for a change effort, etc.
+Examples o team building: all-hands, kick-offs, outings, offsites, gaining commitment for a change effort, etc.

-## To plan a meeting
+### To plan a meeting

 Invite people with enough notice.